libp2p/docs/content/concepts/discovery-routing/rendezvous.md

 - provide namespace(s), such as `test-app`;
 - optionally provide a maximum number of peers to return;
-- can include a cookie that is obtained from the response to a previous query which would only contain registrations that weren't part of the previous response.
+- can include a cookie that is obtained from the response to a previous query, thus the current query only contain registrations that weren't part of the previous response.
   > This simplifies discovery as it reduces the overhead of queried peers and allows for
   > the pagination of query responses.